Varuni13/Meesho_Attributes_Predictions/README.md

 3. Download the required datasets:

- 	o	Visual Taxonomy Dataset: Available on Kaggle (link).
+ 	o	Visual Taxonomy Dataset: Available on Kaggle.

 	o	MobileNetV2 Weights: Download from MobileNetV2 Weights on Kaggle or from my repository.